-A soil and groundwater investigation was completed in 1995 by Geocon Consultants Inc. to characterize the vertical and lateral extent of petroleum hydrocarbons in soil and groundwater, if present.
+A soil and groundwater investigation was completed in 1995 by Geocon Consultants Inc. to characterize the vertical and lateral extent of petroleum hydrocarbons in soil and groundwater.
 The investigation included the installation of 5 monitoring wells.
 The results indicated petroleum hydrocarbons remained in the soil and groundwater.

-Subsequent quarterly groundwater monitoring at the site indicated that Total Petroleum Hydrocarbons as Motor Oil (TPH-MO) and TPH as oil and grease (TPH-OG) were not detected and were discontinued.
-TPH as Gasoline (TPH-G) and TPH as Diesel (TPH-D) have been detected in all the monitoring wells at some point in the sampling process.
+Subsequent quarterly groundwater monitoring at the site indicated that Total Petroleum Hydrocarbons as Motor Oil (TPH-MO) and TPH as oil and grease (TPH-OG) were not detected and therefore were discontinued from the monitoring program.
+TPH as Gasoline (TPH-G) and TPH as Diesel (TPH-D) have been detected in all of the monitoring wells at some point in the sampling process.
 Benzene has been detected in all of the monitoring wells and methyl tert butyl ether (MTBE) has been detected in all of the wells with the exception of MW-2.

-When no consistent attenuation of the contaminant concentrations was reported, the Alameda County Department of Environmental Health Services (ADEHS) requested semi-annual monitoring.
-The March 30, 2001 quarterly monitoring indicated that MTBE was no longer present above laboratory detection limits.
-As a result, the ACDEHS stated that MTBE was no longer a contaminant of concern.
+When no consistent attenuation of the contaminant concentrations was reported, the Alameda County Department of Environmental Health Services (ACDEHS) authorized a change to a semi-annual monitoring program.
+The March 30, 2001 sampling event indicated that MTBE was no longer present above laboratory detection limits.
+As a result, in a letter dated August 8, 2001, the ACDEHS stated that testing for MTBE was no longer necessary.
+Additionally, in a letter dated December 19, 2002, the ACDEHS stated that testing for TPH-D was no longer necessary.